maxxiimo/the-front-end-manifesto/appendices.md

     - [Make a Statement with Type][Codrops 2]
     - [Creative Background Styles and Trends in Web Design][Codrops 3]
     - [Dashboard Design Elements for the Win][Codrops 4]

-7. [Favourite Website Awards (FWA)][FWA]

-    >  FWA stands for Favourite Website Awards, an industry recognised internet award program and inspirational portal, established in May 2000.

 #### Mobile